Minimizing Age of Information with Generate at Will Status Updates and Age-Agnostic Cyclic Scheduling: Introduction

-The scheduling problem with an age minimization goal is known to be an NP-hard problem in general heterogeneous multi-source settings \cite{he_yuan_ephremides_T-IT18}.
+The scheduling problem with the goal of system AoI minimization is known to be an NP-hard problem in general heterogeneous multi-source settings \cite{he_yuan_ephremides_T-IT18}.
 However, some special cases are shown to be tractable in \cite{he_yuan_ephremides_T-IT18} along with their optimality conditions.
-Two main types of schedulers stand out in the literature, namely, closed-loop and open-loop schedulers.
-Closed-loop schedulers make use of the actual realizations of the service times and/or of the resultant individual AoI processes in making scheduling decisions.
-For example, age-aware schedulers such as max-weight or Whittle-index policies (see \cite{kadota_tn18,maatouk_etal_TWC20,kriouile_etal_T-IT22}) fall into this category.
-On the other hand, open-loop schedulers are age-agnostic and they rely only on the apriori statistical information related to the per-source service times in addition to source weights.
-Open-loop schedulers can be probabilistic or cyclic, depending on whether the scheduler chooses to serve information sources with certain probabilities \cite{akar_gamgam_comlet23}, or according to a fixed pattern of transmissions which repeats itself \cite{eywa}.
-Open-loop scheduling policies can be developed offline and their implementation complexities are much lower than their closed-loop counterparts.
-The focus of this paper is on open-loop scheduling for system AoI minimization.
+Two main types of schedulers have been studied in the literature, namely, age-aware and age-agnostic schedulers.
+Age-aware schedulers make use of the instantaneous values of the AoI processes while making scheduling decisions, e.g., max-weight or Whittle-index policies, \cite{kadota_tn18,maatouk_etal_TWC21,kriouile_etal_T-IT22}.
+On the other hand, age-agnostic schedulers rely only on the a-priori information on the per-source service times and source weights.
+In our proposed framework, the focus is on the minimizaton of the weighted AoI at the BS.
+The case of remote monitors not co-located with the BS, i.e., multi-hop scenario, for which the AoI at the monitors may be different than the AoI at the server, is outside the scope of this paper.
+In the setting of this paper, age-aware schemes can also be used and we will compare our proposed age-agnostic schemes with existing age-aware schemes in certain scenarios, whereas we note that age-aware schemes may not be used as effectively when the focus is on the weighted AoI at the remote monitors that are not co-located with the scheduler.